 Three Recent Crisis Management Case Studies That We Can Learn From

 It’s been a wild and fascinating period recently in the world of crisis management.
-Let’s take a look at three highly visible crisis management case studies from the past year, looking in particular at what we can learn from them:
+Let’s take a look at three highly visible crisis management case studies from 2018, looking in particular at what we can learn from them:

 It’s close to a year ago that videos shot by fellow passengers of Dr David Dao being forcibly removed from United flight 3411 blew up on social media and, very soon thereafter, the mainstream media.

 It started when airline staff in Chicago asked passengers for four volunteers to give up their seats to make room for United employees headed to Louisville.
 No-one volunteered.

 Four passengers were then directly asked to remove their luggage and vacate their seats.
 Three complied, one did not.

 Staff insisted and Dr Dao continued to stay in his seat.
 Then airport police were called.

 That’s when the events unfolded that have been seen millions of times on video.

 A passenger with a bloodied face, who had paid for his seat, being forcibly dragged down the aisle as he yelled complaints.

 Next morning, United CEO Oscar Munoz issued a statement justifying what happened, describing it as ‘re-accommodating the customers’.
 Munoz also sent an email to United staff commending the actions of the crew.